Trump is projected to win South Carolina Republican primary, beat Haley. Here are the full results.

 Trump wins 2024 South Carolina Republican primary

-With 24% of precincts reporting, Trump was leading Haley by a margin of 57% to 42%.
+With 26% of expected votes in, Trump was leading Haley by a margin of 58% to 41%.
 Here are the latest live results.

 A number of South Carolina politicians, whose careers were once helped by Haley's support, were backing Trump.
 The former president also benefited from the state's conservative evangelical voter base.